-SMP_TH[9:0] Sample Threshold; determines the number of samples that will trigger a watermark interrupt or will be saved prior to a trigger event.
-When BRES=1, the maximum number of samples is 342; when BRES=0, the maximum number of samples is 683.
-Note: SMP_TH[9:8] are located in BUF_CNTL2.
+SMP_TH[9:0] Sample Threshold - determines the number of samples that will trigger a watermark interrupt or will be saved prior to a trigger event.
+When BRES=1, the maximum number of samples is 342.
+When BRES=0, the maximum number of samples is 683.
+The minimum number of samples must be greater than or equal to 2.

+Note: SMP_TH[9:8] bits are located in BUF_CNTL2 register.